Beau Greaves

 Beau Greaves (born 9 January 2004) is an English professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in World Darts Federation (WDF) and British Darts Organisation (BDO) events.
 She is a three-time women's world champion, having won three consecutive WDF World Darts Championship titles.
-She is a two-time Women's World Matchplay champion and has won a record 44 PDC Women's Series titles.
-She has also won titles in the PDC's mixed-gender secondary tours, winning two Challenge Tours and four Development Tours.
-She is set to become the fourth woman to hold a PDC Tour Card after earning one through the 2025 PDC Development Tour.
+She is a three-time Women's World Matchplay champion and has won a record 59 PDC Women's Series titles.
+In April 2026, she became the first woman to win a PDC ranking title with her victory at Players Championship 11.

-Greaves began regularly playing in tournaments and league at age 10 and soon started competing in BDO youth competitions, becoming a two-time girls' World Masters champion before making her senior world championship debut in the 2020 BDO World Darts Championship's women's event at age 15.
-After a battle with dartitis, she won her first women's world title at the 2022 WDF World Darts Championship and would defend it at the next two editions.
-She made her PDC Women's Series debut during the 2022 season and has finished top of the Women's Series rankings every year since 2023, culminating the 2025 season by winning 86 matches in a row to capture the last 13 titles of the year.
-She won the 2023 Women's World Matchplay on debut and defended her title the following year.
-Alongside her three world titles, Greaves has won five other WDF majors: the 2022 Australian Open, the Dutch Open in 2022 and 2024, and the World Masters in 2022 and 2024.
+Greaves began regularly playing in tournaments and leagues at age 10.
+She was a two-time girls' World Masters champion before making her senior world championship debut in the 2020 BDO World Darts Championship's women's event at age 15.
+She won her first women's world title at the 2022 WDF World Darts Championship and defended it at the next two editions.
+She made her PDC Women's Series debut during the 2022 season and has finished top of the Women's Series rankings every year since 2023.
+She won the 2023 Women's World Matchplay on debut, defended her title the following year, and added a third title at the 2026 edition.

-Outside of the women's game, she has participated in one PDC World Darts Championship, losing in the first round of the 2023 event, with her second appearance due to take place at the 2026 edition.
-She competed on both the PDC Challenge Tour and PDC Development Tour in 2025 and finished second on the 2025 Development Tour rankings, which ensured her qualification for the 2026 PDC World Championship and meant that she earned a PDC Tour Card, becoming the second female player to earn one on merit, after Lisa Ashton.
+Outside of the women's game, she has won titles in the PDC's mixed-gender secondary tours, winning two Challenge Tours and four Development Tours.
+She finished second in the 2025 Development Tour rankings, which earned her a PDC Tour Card, becoming the second female player to earn one on merit after Lisa Ashton.
 She is also the first woman to reach the final of the PDC World Youth Championship, beating world champion Luke Littler in the semi-finals of the 2025 event.